mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 ---

+ - Theorem: Rational preferences imply behavior describable as maximization of expected utility

-Basically if you accept these axioms there is an axiom says all of your preferences can be described with the utiity function.
+Basically if you accept these axioms there is an theorem  says all of your preferences can be described with the utiity function.
 So if you obey these axioms we give you the stamp of rationality. and that means the preferences violate these are irrational preferences and meet this irrational.